 Unfortunately, small fans tend to produce a high-pitched whine.
 You might not like it.

 Fortunately too, recent updates have allowed the Raspberry Pi 4 to run without a fan, if only barely.
-This is why I always install a fan on any Pi 4 set up.
+This is why I always use a FLIRC case or install a fan on my Raspberry Pi 4.

 Why not both?